yangyu-berkeley/yangyu-berkeley.github.io/_pages/research.md

     </ul>
 </p>
  I also have strong interest in <b>game theory (noncooperative game, coalition game), transactive energy or transactive control and market design mechanisms </b>with their application to build a flexible, adaptive, reliable and sustainable energy system.

+ I am also interested in developing or enhancing basic theories from research topics and exploring their extensions to other areas.

 {% for post in site.research %}
   {% include archive-single.html %}